 The first issue of Channel Evil is about to be released across the land.
 Should be in comic stores next week, well, if your comic store has ordered copies.
 It's not an easy sell; a new book from an Indy publisher, in black and white, without any superheroes or vigilantes, even with Alan Grant writing.
 But, I'm hoping it'll get the attention it deserves, and readers will spread the word.

-Wasn't easy, had a shit load of problems(besides illness and a plague of technical gremlins), including 'stage fright' and crippling doubts, and even a deeply depressing few days where i was close to jacking comics in for good.
+Wasn't easy, I suffered a plague of technical gremlins, crippling doubts and an OCD-like mania.
+So bad i was close to jacking comics in for good.

-It was a minor frustration that festered to a manic and irrational high, mostly due to my obsessive quest for the 'right line' and the 'right shape'.
-Yeah, i don't do all that photo-realistic stuff, or lots of flashy feathering and crosshatching, and my stuff might look simplistic to many.
-But, choosing what to leave out is equally as difficult as any amount of detailed realism or complex penwork.
+It was mostly due to my obsessive quest for the 'right line' and the 'right shape'.
+Yeah, i don't do all that photo-realistic stuff, or lots of flashy feathering and crosshatching, and my art might look simplistic to many.
+But i spend a LOT of time planning a page, before and during drawing.
+It's very measured and carefully constructed.
+Choosing what to leave out is equally as straining as all that detailed realism or complex penwork.
 It is to me, anyway.

-Cus with Channel Evil I'm trying to stew it all down even more, trying to draw comics that have an immediate effect on the senses, art that doesn't distract from the story, and a style that 'bends' the form to maximum effect, with the most minimum of fuss.
+With Channel Evil I'm trying to stew it all down even more, trying to draw comics that have an immediate effect on the senses, art that doesn't detach from the story, and a style that 'bends' the form to maximum effect - with the most minimum of fuss.
 I'm not gonna win any new fans with this series, cus i don't do comics how most comics are done, my 'cartoony' art alienates as many as it attracts.
 But I'm fine with that, doing 'house style' or pandering to fads and trends is something i gave up with acne and bondage trousers.

 I'll shut up now, let you look at some pictures.